The Beta Band: The Three E.P.'s

-Champion Versions was released in July 1997 to critical acclaim not only for the music but also for the record's innovative cut-and-paste sleeve design (the work of John Maclean).
+Champion Versions was released in July 1997 to critical acclaim, not only for the music but also for the record's innovative cut-and-paste sleeve design (the work of John Maclean).
 The trumpet solos recorded for "Dry the Rain" on Champion Versions were played by Jonathan Levien, credited as Jon Levien on the record.
-Jonathan was attending the Royal College of Art in 1997 where he met John Maclean in the Art Bar and mentioned that he could make some interesting whale sounds on his trumpet.
-Jonathan Levien was invited to Chalk Farm recording studios shortly afterwards where he was asked to play three riffs on his trumpet for Dry the Rain.
+Levien was attending the Royal College of Art in 1997 where he met John Maclean in the Art Bar and mentioned that he could make some interesting whale sounds on his trumpet.
+Levien was invited to Chalk Farm recording studios shortly afterwards where he was asked to play three riffs on his trumpet for "Dry the Rain".
+To commemorate the E.P.'s release, the band played their first gig at the Water Rats venue on July 23, 1997.

 Two further EPs followed in 1998 produced by Chris Allison and the band: The Patty Patty Sound in March and Los Amigos del Beta Bandidos in July.
-All three EPs received widespread critical praise, and all three appeared on the appropriately titled The Three E.P.'s collection in September 1998.
+All three EPs received critical praise, and all three appeared on the appropriately titled The Three E.P.'s collection in September 1998.
 The compilation was rated by Pitchfork in the Top 10 Albums of the year.
-The song "Dr Baker" featured on the acclaimed soundtrack of the first series of Trigger Happy TV.
+The song "Dr Baker" featured on the soundtrack of the first series of Trigger Happy TV.

 The Beta Band

-Despite inner conflict, the band soon commenced work on their first full-length recording after being signed to Regal.
+Despite inner conflict, the band commenced work on their first album recording after being signed to Regal.
 The record, titled The Beta Band, was released in June 1999.
 The album was more stylistically diverse than the initial EPs, and was loose and unrefined in comparison to their prior style of production.
 The mixed press turned decidedly negative when the band announced their own disdain for the record, including Mason who declared that it was "fucking awful": Regal's deadline and tight budgets kept them, they stated, from refining their improvisations into coherent songs, and led to an album that was conceptually incomplete.
 Also in June that year the band made a four-stop tour in the United States.

 The band returned to the studio to record the double A-side single "To You Alone"/"Sequinsizer", recorded by future The Go!
 Team producer, Gareth Parton.
 It was released on 24 January 2000.
 The single was received favourably and was regarded as a return to form for the band.
 The NME made it their "Single of the Week", and would later select it as one of the 50 greatest singles of 2000 in their end-of-year awards.
 "To You Alone" was also included on the soundtrack of the 2000 remake of the television series Randall and Hopkirk (Deceased), released in March.